 7. Your company culture is defined by opacity rather than transparency.
 Ultimately, it all comes down to a feeling: the sense that people are holding back when they should be sharing.
 Maybe some people in your office are deliberately keeping secrets from other employees—or maybe the company culture is so ingrained that it’s all unconscious.
 No matter what the reason, a company culture defined by opacity and a lack of communication will lead to an unhappy and an inefficient workplace.

 So how do you change it?
 Changing your company’s culture is a complicated proposition: you’ll have to contend with managers and employees who are used to doing things a certain way, and may be resistant to change, or may welcome change but not know how to implement it.
-You’ll have to assess how your company currently approaches reviews, feedback, and growth, and decide how you want to improve.
+You’ll have to assess how your company currently approaches reviews, strategic goals, feedback, and growth, and decide how you want to improve.
 An employee performance management software can provide you with a blueprint to guide you through this process by the ability to make praise, goals, and updates public; by encouraging more communication between managers and employees; and by packaging all these performance management needs into one, integrated product.
 But the most important thing is to start with the determination to make your workplace more transparent, welcoming, and rewarding for everyone who works in your office.